radhikavraghavan5/Predicting-Cause-of-Wildfires/README.md

-# Analyzing US Wildfire incidents
+# Analyzing Wildfire incidents in the US
 Statistical Data Analysis of Wildfire incidents from 2011 to 2015 in the US

 ## Abstract